 The more time getting out there and ‘doing’ counts towards enabling you to see more through your home telescope.
 What you see and whether the object appears fuzzy or not, will depend not only on your gear and your experience, but also on the atmospheric conditions at the time.
 Just a few things to be aware of at the start.

 Here’s you can see with a home telescope

 Through a home telescope you can see tons of Moon surface features, the moons and rings of planets, far-off star systems, galaxies, and more.
 Part of what you can see, is knowing when and where to look, gaining experience, and having the right set of gear, with worthwhile accessories and quality optics.

+If you’re a beginner, you can’t go wrong starting with Moon observations.
 The distance to the Moon is just over one light second and the Moon is second to the Sun as the brightest object in our sky.
-So, it’s a good place to start and because it is so close, you should easily see its features.
+Its close, so you should easily see its features.
+For children especially, it’s a good way to get them familiar with telescopic equipment and the universe.

 The Planets of Our Solar System

 From Earth, you can spot several planets with the naked eye.
 They appear as bright stars in the sky, at varying times.
 Sky maps will help you identify these and where and when to look.
 Using a telescope to view planets you’ll get to see more of their details, similarly with binoculars for astronomy.

 Mercury and Venus are two inner planets closest to the Sun.
 Mercury is tricky to see.
 It is the smallest planet, closest to the Sun, and has a tight orbit.
 Venus, easily seen with the naked eye and better known as the morning or evening star, can be best seen through a telescope in the twilight time of early morning and late afternoon near the horizon.
 Venus has a cloud blanket as I explain in my article, what Venus looks like through a telescope.